solettaproject/soletta/README.md

 used to notify monitors.

-Thus both targets and services are implemented according to systemd using units in standard locations such as /usr/lib/systemd/system and /etc/systemd/system.
+Thus both targets and services are implemented according to systemd using units in standard locations such as

+        /usr/lib/systemd/system

+and

+        /etc/systemd/system

 #### Linux-micro (kconfig: Core library -> Target Platform -> linux-micro)

-Linux-micro implementation allows your Soletta binary to be used as PID1, it will do required initialization and will handle services as modules, so you can have a very small system that works.
+Linux-micro implementation allows a Soletta binary to be used as PID1, it will do required initialization and will handle services as modules, so you can have a very small system that works.